Why GDPR is the perfect opportunity for email marketers

 All businesses processing data from the EU are affected by the new regulations.
 Brexit or no Brexit, UK businesses need to comply.

 One of the aims of GDPR is to give data subjects more control over how their data is used.

 It will help protect the personal details of all EU citizens.

 Before you start email marketing after GDPR is enforced, you need to make sure that your data is fully compliant.
 If GDPR sounds like too much work, think again.

-Failure to comply with GDPR regulations will result in a severe penalty of 20 million euros or 4% of global annual turnover as imposed by the ICO.
+For businesses in the UK, failure to comply with GDPR regulations will result in a severe penalty of 20 million euros or 4% of global annual turnover.